 Sclerotinia disease is caused by the Sclerotinia sclerotiorum fungus and causes problems like root rot.
-The Sclerotinia sclerotiorum fungi can endure for at least three years in the soil, even without a host.
+The Sclerotinia sclerotiorum fungi can endure in the soil for at least three years, even without a host.
 Symptoms include white fluffy molds appearing on anemone stems and rotting around the base of the stems.

 Pesticide and Insecticide Options and Solutions

-Biological controls are predatory organisms such as mites and worms that feed on pests like aphids or whiteflies.
-These are an environmentally friendly alternative to chemical pesticides.
-Make sure to choose the proper biological control for the pest you’re trying to combat.
+Biological controls are predatory organisms like mites and worms that feed on pests like aphids or whiteflies.
+These are environmentally friendly alternatives to chemical pesticides.
+Choose the proper biological control for the pest you’re trying to combat.

 Pesticides and Fungicides

-If you can’t get rid of pests or fungal diseases using organic methods, you may have to resort to pesticides or fungicides.
+If you can’t eliminate pests or fungal diseases using organic methods, you may have to resort to pesticides or fungicides.
 Many of these products contain synthetic chemicals that can harm beneficial insects and other wildlife.
 Try and use organic pesticides and fungicides wherever possible.
-If you do need to use synthetic products, aim to use them carefully and sparingly.
+If you need synthetic products, aim to use them carefully and sparingly.

 Managing Anemone Pests and Diseases

 The best way to manage anemone pests and diseases is to prevent them from attacking your plants.
 Try to provide the best possible care conditions to ensure that your anemones are healthy and robust.